alchemy-fr/Media-Alchemyst/README.md

 #MediAlchemyst

+A PHP 5.3 lib to transmute media files.

 [![Build Status](https://secure.travis-ci.org/alchemy-fr/Media-Alchemyst.png?branch=master)](http://travis-ci.org/alchemy-fr/Media-Alchemyst)

-Media-Alchemyst is a tool to transmute your media from media-types to media-types.

-Want to extract audio from video ?
+* Want to extract audio from video ?
-Want to extract image from office document ?
+* Want to extract image from office document ?
-Want to resize images ?
+* Want to resize images ?
-Want to generate Gif Animation from Video ?
+* Want to generate Gif Animation from Video ?

+Media-Alchemyst is a tool to transmute your medias from media-type to media-type.

 ## Exemple of use